Zum Inhalt

 Note

-To do so, open the QGIS options dialog and focus on the authentication panel.
-There, you can select the OAuth2 configuration used by the project layer(s) by clicking on the appropriate row in the configurations table widget.
+To export one or more authentication configurations, open the QGIS options dialog and select the authentication panel.
+There, you can select multiple authentication configurations by selecting the appropriate rows in the configurations table widget.
 Then, use the lower-right utilities button to select the export selected authentication configurations to file action.

 widgets